RBK-Falcons/legacy_optimization/README.md

 # legacy_proj (Bank system)

-EduMe is Educational Platform That Connects The Teachers With The Students, It Provides An Interface That Provides The Required Academic Content In One Place.
+Bank system is banck Platform That Connects The Teachers With The Students, It Provides An Interface That Provides The Required Academic Content In One Place.

 # Technologies